10 min read

 Are the gym goers and fitness fanatics who chug shakes immediately after a workout doing so for muscle repair as well?

-Yes and no. Yes, they are maximising muscle growth and replacing damaged muscle.
+Yes and no. Yes, they are maximizing muscle growth and replacing damaged muscle.
 In fact, about 20 grams of high-quality protein is sufficient to stimulate muscle protein synthesis and regeneration following resistance exercise1.
 However, the window which muscle requires this new hit of muscle juice is several hours, not 20 minutes.
 So relax Rocky’s, you have time to get home and shower first.

 How Much Protein?